scenerystack/community/docs/reference/api/scenery-phet/MovementAlerter.md

 # MovementAlerter

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery-phet/blob/main/js/accessibility/describers/MovementAlerter.js](https://github.com/phetsims/scenery-phet/blob/main/js/accessibility/describers/MovementAlerter.js) for the most up-to-date information.

 ## Overview

 A generic alerting type that will alert positional alerts based on a positionProperty and bounds (see